bigraph-toolkit-suite/.github/profile/README.md

 Welcome to Bigraph Toolkit Suite, a collection of tools, framework and libraries for working with bigraphs, bigraphical reactive systems and related technologies.

-Explore the projects of Bigraph Toolkit Suite below:

 ## Repository Overview

 ### Bigraph Framework